roryprimrose/roryprimrose.github.io/_posts/2009-04-15-psexec-hangs-in-teambuild-script-when-invoking-msiexec-on-remote-machine.md

 In modifying the build script, it seems like I have accidentally changed the psexec arguments which has caused psexec to hang on the build agent.
 In this case, it is happening when -accepteula is not passed to psexec.

-The build script should look like this for executing psexec -> msiexec.
+The build script should look like this for executing psexec -&gt; msiexec.

 {% highlight csharp linenos %}
 <BuildStep TeamFoundationServerUrl="$(TeamFoundationServerUrl)"